Procedure: Fraud and Corruption Control

 - any possible ongoing risks arising from the fraudulent conduct, including any security implications.

 - Where suspected fraud has been reported as a public interest disclosure, an investigation will be managed in accordance with the Public Interest Disclosure Procedure and any rules relating to fraud made under the Public Governance, Performance and Accountability Act 2013.
-This investigative process may include referral to internal or external auditors.

 Referral to police